 Introduction and Emergence of Continuous Futures

 BitMEX was the first cryptocurrency exchange to offer perpetual futures of this kind.
 Before that, people relied on classic futures, which expire, usually involve a lot of rollovers, and create settlement headaches.
-Perpetual futures were designed to completely get rid of all that, and now they get rid of those things perfectly well.
+Hence perpetual swaps were designed to completely get rid of all that, and now they get rid of those things perfectly well.

 Perpetual futures have picked up quite a lot of popularity over the past, with many new crypto exchanges adopting them.
 That was their unique feature—no expiry date and the use of funding rates maintained the price parity with a spot market in perpetuity—making it a must-have feature of the box for every modern crypto trading expert.